earlofpudding/pressbs/README.md

 ## Improvements

 Develop polarity and sentiment for various paragraphs of article content and from there determine a method to evaluate which paragraph represents the article most thoroughly.
 (Will require modifying fetching script to not concatenate into a single string for `article_content`)

+Train and develop a unique classification system for press releases as the sentiment analysis system for TextBlob utilizes (Naive Bayes Classifier) movie reviews as their training data set.
+This would require shifting to the base NLTK library and building off the their basic functions